Where does your passion for maps come from?

 How will Hivemapper disrupt a monopolized industry?

 I think this is where crypto plays a very important role.
-Look, you know, all of those contributors that helped build Waze, ultimately when Google acquired them for something like $1.3 billion, they saw nothing.
+All of those contributors that helped build Waze, ultimately when Google acquired them for something like $1.3 billion, they saw nothing.
 And a lot of people feel really burned by that.

 Why is the Hivemapper Dashcam expensive?